AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

    >
    >The ID must not exceed 64 characters, including the EVT prefix.

 1. Select the channel that will be used to send your transactional messages **[!UICONTROL Email]**, **[!UICONTROL Mobile (SMS)]** or **[!UICONTROL Mobile application]** (push notification).

-   >[!NOTE]
-   >
-   >Only one channel can be used for each event configuration.
-Once the event is created, you cannot change the channel.
+Only one channel can be used for each event and it cannot be changed afterwards.

 1. Select the targeting dimension corresponding to the desired event configuration and click **[!UICONTROL Create]**.

    Event-based transactional messages target data contained in the event itself, whereas profile-based transactional messages target data contained in the Adobe Campaign database.
-For more on this, refer to [Transactional event specific configurations](#transactional-event-specific-configurations).
+For more on this, refer to [Specific configurations](#transactional-event-specific-configurations).

 >[!NOTE]
 >
->The number of created real-time events can have an impact on your platform.
-To ensure optimal performance, make sure you delete real-time events that you do not need anymore.
+>The number of real-time events can have an impact on your platform.
+To ensure optimal performance, make sure you delete unused real-time events.
 See [Deleting an event](../../channels/using/publishing-transactional-event.md#deleting-an-event).

 ## Defining the event attributes {#defining-the-event-attributes}